yuudi/rclone-webui-angular/docs/embed.md

 Embed build is suitable for managing local instance.

+If you want a native desktop application, please check [native build](./native.md)
 If you want to manage multiple remote servers, please check [PWA build](./pwa.md)

 ## Setting up